jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 class CItem ;
 ```

 The first layer is also called the ccc-layer.
 Each c stands for C++.
 It means that the structure of the program above, the code, and the usage is all done in C++.
-With each layer things will gradually shift towards Encircle.
+With each layer things might gradually shift towards Encircle.
 At this point everything is still C++.

 The class CItem is not really part of the ccc-layer.
-CItem objects will still be used in the topmost layer, only the *class description* for a CItem object will be different in each layer.
+CItem objects might still be used in the topmost layer, only the *class description* for a CItem object might be different in each layer.
 CItem objects are not considered C++ objects, they are considered Encircle objects.

 ### Layer 2: The gcc-Layer